Roulette Cheating Methods

 Cheating by Roulette Players

 Many of the most famous attempts to cheat come from players who have looked for ways to get around the house edge by manipulating the roulette wheel.
-There are two ways in which players might do this: directly tampering with the results, or working with the croupier to rig the game.
+There are two ways in which players might do this, by directly tampering with the results or working with the croupier to rig the game.

-Often, this has been accomplished through the use of complex team scams that attempt to disguise their intentions.
-For instance, a team might consist of several members who don’t even appear to be together: a few players that are simply gambling it up at the table, one or two whose job is it to cause a distraction, and a player in a wheelchair that is actually concealing a magnet somewhere in the chair.
-While such scams can be effective, most players attempting such cheating are ultimately caught.
+This has often been accomplished through the use of complex team scams that attempt to disguise their intentions.
+For instance, a team might consist of several members who don’t even appear to be together.
+This might include a few players that are simply gambling at the table, one or two whose job is it to cause a distraction and a player in a wheelchair that is actually concealing a magnet somewhere in the chair.
+While such scams can be effective, most players attempting such scams are ultimately caught.

 Cheating by Roulette Operators and Casinos

-Of course, casinos can be cheaters too.
-Anyone who has seen the classic movie Casablanca is familiar with the idea of a rigged roulette wheel, and throughout history, there have been underground casinos and gambling halls that have used such wheels to rip players off.
+It should not be over-looked that casinos can also be cheaters too.
+Anyone who has seen the classic movie Casablanca will be familiar with the idea of a rigged roulette wheel, and throughout history there have been underground casinos and gambling halls that have used such wheels to rip players off.
 While no regulated casino would use such a wheel, those that operate outside of the law have been known to do so.

-Interestingly, this sort of cheating has actually allowed some players to come out ahead even on these rigged wheels.
-Professional gamblers who knew a reel was rigged would figure out where large bets were being placed, then bet opposite of those wagers.
+This sort of cheating has actually allowed some players to come out ahead even on these rigged wheels.
+Professional gamblers who knew a reel was rigged would figure out where large bets were being placed, and then bet opposite of those wagers.
 When the rigged wheel would scoop up the larger bets, the sharp gamblers would win their modest wagers.

 When Roulette Cheating isn’t Cheating